 Hibernate has four cache concurrency strategies: read-only, read-write, nonstrict-read-write and transactional.
 But Hibernate does not forces cache providers to support all strategies.
 And Hazelcast supports first three (read-only, read-write, nonstrict-read-write) of these four strategies.
-Hazelcast has not support for transactional strategy yet.
+Hazelcast has no support fortransactional strategy yet.